vgupta1/JS_SAA/README.md

   - syntheticDataHarness.jl
   - test_SyntheticData.jl

 call workhorse functions from the module JS to simulate data and run experiments used for generating plots for exploration or for the paper.
 Notice that since these algorithms are ``embarassingly parallel", substantive speed-ups can be achieved by multi-threading.
-The file test_SyntheticData.jl does this in a naive way way by batching.
+The file test_SyntheticData.jl does this in a naive way by batching.

 The pairs of files:
   - rollingHarness.jl